tzzcl/RNN-HA/README.md

 For training RNN-HA, there are some following steps:

 ### prepare datasets and fine-tune base models:
+For VehicleID and VeRi datasets, you need to first get them by yourself:

+Please follow the instructions in (https://pkuml.org/resources/pku-vehicleid.html) and (https://github.com/VehicleReId/VeRidataset).

+After you get these datasets, you need to do the following steps:

 First you need to prepare torch style training images.
 We prepare a Matlab script `prepare_torch.m` to conduct the task.